jurassix/refactoring-codemods/README.md

 # refactoring-codemods

-Quest for IDE refactoring support within JavaScript via js-codemods.
+Quest for IDE refactoring support within JavaScript via jscodeshift codemods.

 Refactoring a large JavaScript codebase is no fun.
 Moving files around, renaming files or renaming exported functions simply breaks all dependents import/require paths, and is a huge pain to correct.
 Simple search and replace is NOT a good solution.